I did not like school.

 I did like learning what I considered useful and practical.
 Subjects like math and mechanical drawing I found interesting.
 Until I entered Georgia Tech, I was confident that I would be the next Frank Lloyd Wright.
 Why should an architect be bothered with English, social studies and that sort of material?

 In addition to being disinterested, I thought the teaching methods were too rigid and required too much rote memory rather than creative thinking.
+The objective seemed to be … prepare to make good grades on the tests.

 As a result of my attitude, I did not earn good grades.
 I did not like school.